Supreme Court of British Columbia

 The Supreme Court of British Columbia is the superior trial court for the province of British Columbia, Canada.
 The Court hears civil and criminal law cases as well as appeals from the Provincial Court of British Columbia.
 There are 90 judicial positions on the Court in addition to supernumerary judges, making for a grand total of 108 judges.
-There are also 13 Supreme Court masters who hear and dispose of a wide variety of applications in chambers.
+There are also 13 Supreme Court masters, who hear and dispose of a wide variety of applications in chambers.

 The court was established in 1859 as the "Supreme Court of the Mainland of British Columbia" to distinguish it from the "Supreme Court of Vancouver Island".
 The two courts merged in 1870 under the present name.

 Jurisdiction

-The British Columbia Supreme Court is a court of record, having original jurisdiction in all cases, civil and criminal, arising in British Columbia.
-The Court has inherent jurisdiction under the Constitution of Canada in addition to any jurisdiction granted to it by federal or provincial statute.
+The British Columbia Supreme Court is a court of record and has original jurisdiction in all cases, civil and criminal, arising in British Columbia.
+The Court has inherent jurisdiction under the Constitution of Canada, in addition to any jurisdiction granted to it by federal or provincial statute.

 The Court has jurisdiction in any civil dispute, including those matters where the dollar amount involved is within the jurisdiction of the Small Claims division of the Provincial Court.
-Under the Criminal Code, the Court is included as a "superior court of criminal jurisdiction", meaning that it has exclusive jurisdiction for the trial of serious crimes within British Columbia.
+Under the Criminal Code, the Court is included as a "superior court of criminal jurisdiction" meaning that it has exclusive jurisdiction for the trial of serious crimes within British Columbia.

 The Court also hears some appeals from the Provincial Court and some administrative tribunals.
-Appeals from its own judgments are heard by the Court of Appeal of British Columbia.
+Appeals from its own judgments are heard by the British Columbia Court of Appeal.

 The Supreme Court is also responsible for call ceremonies for admitting lawyers and notaries public where the respective oath of office is administered by a justice.